How are we supposed to do Christian cultural engagement?

 Thus, these are probably the hypocrites often mentioned by non-Christians.

+VI.
 Healthy Christian Cultural Engagement

 There is such a thing as healthy Christian cultural engagement!